 There are two ideas at the heart of this strategy.

-SECONDLY Contrast which when carefully applied can be the key to a compelling visual image.
-The "Bit" is especially important.
-Bit is a perfect choice of the Impact Area (C of I).
+- Contrast which when carefully applied can be the key to a compelling visual image.
+The “bit” is especially important.
+Bit is a perfect choice of the impact area (C of I).

-Only now can you decorate your structurally sound painting to your hearts content, even with a small brush.
-Can be left impressionistic or developed to photo realism.
+Only now can you decorate your structurally sound painting to your heart’s content, even with a small brush.
+It can be left impressionistic or developed to photo realism.
 You will find that a good painting does not require a genius.
-ALL IT TAKES IS A GOOD BLUE PRINT.
+All it takes is a good blueprint.

 A HOUSE WITHOUT A PLAN?